ESP32 Web Server in Arduino IDE: Control LEDs

 const char* WIFI_PASSWORD = "Enter password of WiFi here";

 You don’t need to make any other changes in the code.
-Now first compile your code by clicking on the verify button on the Arduino IDE.
+Now first compile this code by clicking on the verify button on the Arduino IDE.
 ESP32 codes usually take more time to compile than other microcontrollers, so don’t worry about it and wait for a while.
 After it’s done with compilation, it will show the following message in the compilation window.

 Also, you should select the ESP32 dev module from the tools and boards menu as shown below: